General Information: School of Education

 The Pace School of Education uses a unique design for providing school-based experiences for candidates through school partnerships called Centers for Professional Development.
 Candidates begin to spend time in the public schools of New York City or Westchester County with their first education course, TCH 201.
 At the point of admission to the School, candidates become part of a cohort group assigned to a Center for Professional Development (CPD) where they will have all of their school-based "field experiences," including student teaching.
 Each Center is in a public school serving a diverse population, responsive to our conceptual framework and in keeping with our vision of what it means to become a teacher prepared at Pace University.

-In the Early Childhood program, juniors are required to spend one full day a week in a partner school in kindergarten in the fall, and one full day a week in a partner school in a Community Based Preschool, Head Start, or Pre-K program in the spring.
-In the fall of their senior year, students spend two full days a week in a partner school in a 1st or 2nd-grade setting.
-In their last semester, the candidates spend five full days a week in a partner school student teaching for one 14-week semester in any early childhood setting (Pre-K, K, 1st, or 2nd).
+Early Childhood Candidates: In the Early Childhood program, juniors are required to spend one full day a week in a partner school in kindergarten in the fall and one full day a week in a Community Based Preschool, Head Start or Pre- K program in the spring (or vice-versa).
+As first-semester seniors, the candidates are required to spend two full days a week in a partner school in a 1st or 2nd grade setting.
+As second-semester seniors, the candidates spend five full days a week in a partner school student teaching for 14 weeks in any early childhood setting (Pre-K, K, 1st or 2nd grade).

-In the Early Childhood/Childhood program, juniors are required to spend one full day a week in a partner school in kindergarten in the fall, and one full day a week in a partner school in a Community Based Preschool, Head Start, or Pre-K program in the spring.
-In the fall of their last year, they will spend 2 days a week in a 3-6th grade setting.
-During the last semester, candidates student teach for a 14-week semester in the spring in one grade level placement in a 1st or 2nd-grade classroom aligned to their program-specific requirements.
+Early Childhood/Childhood Candidates: In the Early Childhood/Childhood program, juniors are required to spend one full day a week in a partner school in kindergarten in the fall and one full day a week in a Community Based Preschool, Head Start or Pre-K program in the spring (or vice-versa).
+As first-semester seniors, the candidates are required to spend two full days a week in a partner school in a 3rd - 6th grade setting.
+As second-semester seniors, the candidates spend five full days a week student teaching for 14 weeks in a 1st or 2nd grade classroom.

 A Pace clinical supervisor is assigned to each CPD cohort and remains on-site in the school with the candidates until they complete the program, acting as a liaison between the candidates and their mentor teachers.
 Coursework links directly to these field experiences through readings, assignments, and class discussions; and teaching faculty and clinical faculty work together to help candidates apply the theories of learning and teaching to school practice.
 Teaching faculty assign experiences for candidates to complete in the CPD and design rubrics and checklists that the clinical faculty use to assess the candidates' knowledge, skills, and dispositions.